 Tool Management – It’s important to know exactly where your tools are at any moment, so this function helps employees know where to put their tools when a job is finished and where to find them when it’s time to start a new manufacturing job.

-An MRP helps manufacturers with their bill of materials, business planning, capacity requirements planning, computer-aided design, configuration management, contract management, cost control, costing methods, engineering change control, finite capacity scheduling, inventory tracking, production data and schedule, project management, purchasing management, sales analysis, shop floor control, and tool management.
+An MRP helps any manufacturing business with their bill of materials, business planning, capacity requirements planning, computer-aided design, configuration management, contract management, cost control, costing methods, engineering change control, finite capacity scheduling, inventory tracking, production data and schedule, project management, purchasing management, sales analysis, shop floor control, purchase planning, supply chain planning, material requirement planning, production planning, manufacturing resource planning, production scheduling, and tool management.